dtrelogan/react-formstate/docs/api.md

 }
 ```

-the framework can perform common transformations for you. see [noTrim](#Field.noTrim), [preferNull](#Field.preferNull), and [intConvert](#Field.intConvert)
+react-formstate can perform common transformations for you. see [noTrim](#Field.noTrim), [preferNull](#Field.preferNull), and [intConvert](#Field.intConvert)

-note that createModel is meant to run *synchronously*. if an asynchronous validation were triggered directly by a form submission, the user would have to hit the submit button again after validation completes. this is not seen as a limitation of the framework, however, as a field with an asynchronous validation is typically accompanied by a synchronous required field validation. maybe there is a legitimate use case that would suggest enhancement in this regard, but it is not currently understood by the author.
+note that createModel is meant to run *synchronously*. if an asynchronous validation were triggered directly by a form submission, the user would have to hit the submit button again after validation completes. this is not seen as a limitation of react-formstate, however, as a field with an asynchronous validation is typically accompanied by a synchronous required field validation. maybe there is a legitimate use case that would suggest enhancement in this regard, but it is not currently understood by the author.

 ### <a name="UnitOfWork.get">FieldState get(string name)<a/>